13TRIS/13TRIS/docs/SRS.md

 ### 1.5 Overview
 The following chapter provides an overview of this project with vision and Overall Use Case Diagram.
 The third chapter (Specific Requirements) delivers more details about the specific requirements in terms of functionality, usability and design parameters.
-Finally there is a chapter with supporting information.
+Finally, there is a chapter with supporting information.

 ## 2. Overall Description